wersimmon/wending-warrens/kobolds/biology.md

 ### Cerata

-Kobolds have two fleshy protuberances on the tops of their heads called cerata (singular: ceras).
+Kobolds have two fleshy protuberances on the tops of their heads called cerata (se-RAH-tuh /sə.ˈɹɑ.tə/, singular: ceras).
 They are located above and behind the eyes in a location similar to canine or feline ears, though they have no involvement in hearing.
 They are generally 4-6 inches long in adults and somewhat plump for their length.
 They are covered in scales that generally match the rest of the individuals' head scales, though in feathered individuals, they may also have feathers.

 Their exact biological function is unclear, but they are controllable by an individual via muscles on top of their head and movement of them is used